South Korean startup Cochlear.ai raises $2 million Series A to detect the sounds missed by speech recognition – TechCrunch

 Sit quietly for a moment and pay attention to the different sounds around you.
 You might hear appliances beeping, cars honking, a dog barking, someone sneezing.
 These are all noises Cochlear.ai, a Seoul-based sound recognition startup, is training its SaaS platform to identify.
 The company’s goal is to develop software that can identify almost any kind of sound and be used in a wide range of smart hardware, including phones, speakers and cars, co-founder and chief executive Yoonchang Han told TechCrunch.

 Cochlear.ai announced it has raised $2 million in Series A funding, led by Smilegate Investment, with participation from Shinhan Capital and NAU IB Capital.
 This brings its total funding so far to $2.7 million, including a seed round from Kakao Ventures, the investment arm of the South Korean internet giant.
-Cochlear.ai will use its Series A on hiring over the next 18 months and to increase the dataset of sounds used to train its deep learning algorithms.
+Cochlear.ai will use its Series A on hiring over the next 18 months and to increase the data set of sounds used to train its deep learning algorithms.

 The company was founded in 2017 by a team of six music and audio research scientists, including Han, who completed his PhD in music information retrieval at Seoul National University.
 While working on his doctorate, Han found “that everyone was really focusing on speech recognition systems.
 There are so many companies for that, but analyzing other kinds of sounds are technically quite different from speech recognition.”